mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 So what Intern is?
 And why should you use it?

 To start _intern_ is a [method](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/lang/String.html#intern())
 of the String.
-When used properly, intern lowers memory usage by keeping only one instance of the equal string in memory.
+When used properly, intern lowers memory usage by keeping only one instance of string in memory.
 It is a memory utility.

 Demonstration: